 - they are, or have the status of, College Employee (in which case they are treated by College and the law as employees).

 Individuals who are affiliated to College but who are neither employees nor students, “Associates” (for instance Honoraries, Visiting Readers, Senior Research Investigators, Visiting Professors and Visiting Researchers), may be required to assign the rights to any IP they create in the course of their College activities to the College.

-College inventors seeking information, guidance and training on College processes & policies in relation to IP and technology transfer should refer to
+College inventors seeking information, guidance, training and further information in relation to IP and technology transfer should refer to Enterprise